-Twelve electronic resistance strain gauges (ERSG) were glued longitudinally to the intrados and the extrados of the arch barrels of a number of the test bridges.
-Two electronic resistance strain gauges, one on a masonry unit and one across a mortar joint, were placed at the quarter, mid-span and three-quarter points on both the intrados and the extrados.
+Twelve electronic resistance strain gauges (ERSG) were longitudinally glued to the intrados and the extrados of the arch barrels of a number of test bridges.
+Two ERSG, one on a masonry unit and one across a mortar joint, were placed at the quarter, mid-span and three-quarter points on the intrados and the extrados.
 The gauge attached to the masonry unit measures the strain in the unit, which can be used to infer stress.
-The gauge across the mortar joint measures strain in both the mortar joint and the brick.
+The gauge across the mortar joint measures strain in the mortar joint and the brick.
 The positions of these gauges are shown in Figure 4(b).
-Surface strain measurements have been shown to provide useful information regarding changes in structural behaviour as well as opening of hinges.
+Surface strain measurements have been shown to provide useful information regarding the changes in structural behaviour as well as opening of hinges.

-Data logging
+8.5 Data logging